shrieyaasj/cse15l-lab-reports/lab1.md

    [user@sahara ~]$
    ~~~
    The working directory when the command was run was /home <br>
-   We got that output since cd is meant to change directories, but we did not indicate which directory to change to so we did not receive an output. <br>
+   cd is meant to change directories and does not output anything, however, in this case. we did not specify a directory to move to, and therefore nothing changed <br>
-   No error but no output was generated. <br>
+   No error but the directory was not changed. <br>

    b.
    ~~~
    [user@sahara ~]$ cd lecture1/messages
    [user@sahara ~/lecture1/messages]$
    ~~~
-   The working directory when the command was run became /home/lecture1/messages <br>
+   The working directory when the command was run was /home <br>
-   We got thae output since we changed to the directory messages by specifying it's path <br>
+   We got that output since we changed to the directory messages by specifying it's path '/lecture1/messages' <br>
    The output was not an error <br>

    c.